rventura20/LinuxClassRepo/Homework/Week05/Readme.md

 * Heres how: https://www.linuxbabe.com/linux-server/setup-passwordless-ssh-login
 * See the section under "Disabling Password Authentication".
 Note that she uses nano to edit files - we use vim.
 Don't use nano, use vim.

-Your machines are only $5./month, so even if yu get hacked you won't run up a large bill, your machine will just become very slow and you can kill it and create a new one.
+Your machines are only $5./month, so even if you get hacked you won't run up a large bill, your machine will just become very slow and you can kill it and create a new one.
 Still, it's better to not be hacked than to be hacked.

 ## Test your solution
 Make sure if you log in as melvyn (e.g. root@machine$ su - melvyn ), make sure that you can modify the file /home/yourname/modifyme.txt
-Make sure you test your solution.
+Make sure you test your solution!!

 ## Submission guideline
 Submit a PR containing your ip address ( call the file myip.txt ) and screenshots of the output of: